 Do not overfire.
 Using flammable liquids or too much wood, burning trash in the stove, or allowing too much air into the stove, may result in overfiring.
 If the chimney connector or stove glows red or even worse, white, the stove is overfired.
-This condition may ignite creosote in the chimney, possibly causing a house fire.
+This condition may ignite creosote in the chimney, which can be dangerous, possibly causing a house fire.
 If you overfire, immediately close the air controls and door, if open, to reduce the air supply to the fire.